GoogleCloudPlatform/eda-examples/README.md

 Note the IP addresses for the NFS volumes come from the output of the "storage" steps above.

+In order for the cluster nodes to see the Filestore volumes we created above, the cluster needs to be configured to use the `default` network.
+In `basic.tfvars` uncomment the following lines

+    # network_name    = "<existing network name>"
+    # subnetwork_name = "<existing subnetwork name>"

+and change them to read

+    network_name    = "default"
+    subnetwork_name = "default"

+You also need to edit the `partitions` section below to be sure the

+    vpc_subnet           = null

+is set to

+    vpc_subnet           = "default"

+as well.

 Next spin up the cluster.
 Still within the Slurm basic example directory above, run